Daniel Greeson

 Me in the trees. (📸: Félix Fonseca.)

-My MA thesis focused on the syntactic and semantic properties of pronouns (especially the contrast between null and overt subjects in Romance, and between gendered pronouns and singular they in English).
+I am currently working on my doctoral thesis about syntactic locality and thematic structure, Raising, un-roled: A-movement and the θ-criterion.
+I previously completed a BA–MA program in Linguistics at Michigan State University, advised by Cristina Schmitt.
+My MA thesis focused on the syntactic and semantic properties of pronouns in Romance languages.
 While at MSU, I also worked in the MSU Language Acquisition Lab to look at how kids learn the different properties of subject pronouns in Spanish.

-Me in another kind of tree.
+Me in another kind of tree!

 Here's me recording my pronunciation of talent and other words that seem to have long-distance nazaliation for some Michiganders, as part of joint work led by Betsy Sneller.
-[Picture credit to Silvina Bongiovanni, also many thanks to her for letting me and Betsy use her nasometer!]
+[Picture credit to Silvina Bongiovanni, also many thanks to her for letting me and Betsy use her nasometer!]Â